NeWA Member Federations

 Ray has now retired from the ring, has opened a school and is also managing a BWA cruiserweight named Ronin.

-Jon Says: Some of the most fun I have ever had in this game was not the winning and losing of the titles, it was the storylines that made it entertaining.
+From the handler: Some of the most fun I have ever had in this game was not the winning and losing of the titles, it was the storylines that made it entertaining.
 If you are able to find a handler who can work with you and you with them, and make a feud something big, then you will find success.
 Remember that this is only a game, and everything else is secondary.

 NeWA Executive Selection